steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 through the FileSystem API.
 The Swift filesystem driver provides similar functionality for the OpenStack Swift blobstore.
 The Azure object storage filesystem in branch-1-win talks to Microsoft's Azure equivalent.
-All of these bind to blobstores, which do have different behaviours, especially regarding consistency guarantees, and atomicity of operations.
+All of these bind to blobstores, which do have different behaviors, especially regarding consistency guarantees, and atomicity of operations.

-The Local filesystem provides access to the underlying filesystem of the platform -its behaviour is defined by the operating system -and again, can behave differently from HDFS.
+The "Local" filesystem provides access to the underlying filesystem of the platform -its behavior is defined by the operating system -and again, can behave differently from HDFS.

 Finally, there are filesystems implemented by third parties, that assert